tonghuikang/blog/_posts/2025-05-18-trying-to-understand-mcp.md

 print(response.output)
 ```

-Note that even OpenAI current has three ways getting LLMs to use tools
+Note that even OpenAI currently has three ways of getting LLMs to use tools
 - Chat Completions API (widely-used)
 - Responses API ([recommended](https://community.openai.com/t/introducing-the-responses-api/1140929))
 - Assistant API (will be deprecated)